10 Common Software Development Mistakes and How to Avoid Them

 The Problem:

-Jumping straight into coding without a solid plan often leads to miscommunication, missing features, and project delays.
+Diving into coding without a solid plan often has an impact on communication, feature completion, and project timelines.

 How to Avoid It: